Ripe, red tomatoes. Tender sweet corn. Strawberries and stone fruit. This is why Coloradans look forward to summer every year.

 The market is a popular Grand Junction social event.
 Locals stroll up and down Main Street, visiting with friends, filling up restaurants, mastering the fine arts of guiding dogs and strollers, and, of course, buying produce.

-Great Harvest Bakery Company offers high-quality baked products, including American-style loaves and their acclaimed cinnamon bread.
+Great Harvest Bread Company offers high-quality baked products, including American-style loaves and their acclaimed cinnamon bread.
 Swing by the Z’s Orchards booth for spring garlic, heirloom tomatoes (beefsteak, yellow and green zebra), English peas, Bing cherries and fantastic strawberries.

 Create a feast for kings with all of your Farmer’s Market treasures.
 A sample menu could include: